manjavacas/rl-gridworld/README.md

+## About

-Value iteration tested in custom gridworld environment.
+Some classic reinforcement learning algorithms tested in a custom gridworld environment.